Bill Kazmaier

-William Kazmaier (born December 30, 1953) is an American former world champion powerlifter, world champion strongman and professional wrestler.
-During the 1970s and 1980s, he set numerous powerlifting and strongman world records, and won two International Powerlifting Federation (IPF) World Championships and three World's Strongest Man titles.
+William Kazmaier (born December 30, 1953) is an American former powerlifter, strongman and professional wrestler.
+During his career, he set 40 world records across both powerlifting and strongman, and won two International Powerlifting Federation (IPF) World Championships and three World's Strongest Man titles.

 In the 1980s, Kazmaier became famous for his claim to be "the strongest man who ever lived" by equaling and surpassing spectacular and versatile feats of strength of famous strongmen of the 20th century.
+He won the World Muscle Power Classic, Le Defi Mark Ten International and World Strongbow championships which were all revered for testing static strength and also became notorious for not being invited to the World's Strongest Man competition for four consecutive years.

-He is widely considered to be one of the all-time greatest competitors in strength competitions.
+Widely considered to be one of the greatest strength athletes of all-time, he was inducted into the International Sports Hall of Fame in 2017.

 Early career

 Kazmaier is of German ancestry.
-A star athlete in high school, Kazmaier played football for two years at the University of Wisconsin–Madison before dropping out in 1974 to concentrate on lifting weights at the Madison YMCA.
+A star athlete in high school, he played football for two years at the University of Wisconsin–Madison before dropping out in 1974 to concentrate on lifting weights at the Madison YMCA.
 There he learned the fundamentals of powerlifting.
 Kazmaier then struggled to earn a living as an oil rigger, a bouncer, and a lumberjack.